w3c/mathml/docs/function-semantics.md

 ## infix, prefix, postfix
 At least for Content MathML conversion, "good" `mrow` structure is needed for both Bruce and my proposal.
 For speech, my proposal can get by with flattened `mrow`s.

+The details for nary matches need to be worked out so that one can grab the operands in something like $a*b*c*d$.
+There is some hand waving in [the section that introduces the nary notation](#_some_ details), but that part of the section is not thought through.

 ## Other cases Bruce lists: